ChrisMatthewCyril/Needleman-Version5.0_FINAL/README.md

 Simply put, it is a text file with sequences.
 Importantly, there might be multiple sequences of the same gene withing a file.
 Due to limitations on computing power, and for the sake of time, I've chosen to use the first sequence of each file.

-## What is the Needleman Wunssche Algorithm?
+## What is the Needleman Wunsch Algorithm?
 A sequence alignment algorithm, that computes the best alignment score between two sequences.
 It penalizes mismatches and gaps in the sequence, as you shall see below.

 Setup: